AryanK1511/fragments-ui/README.md

 # Fragments UI

-Frontend to leverage AWS-based fragments microservice.
+Next.js frontend to leverage AWS-based fragments microservice.

 ## How to run this project?